-PPLD Special Collections offers access to research guides, physical and online resources, and knowledgeable staff to help with your genealogical research.
-If you’re just getting started, below are research guides created by PPLD staff.
-Click on a guide's title to discover a comprehensive overview on that topic.
-Our Genealogy Basics: A Beginner’s Guide is a great place to get started!
-PPLD Special Collections also offers several genealogical databases and, if you’re looking for even more resources, take a look at our staff selected website list.
+PPLD Special Collections offers access to physical and online resources, free genealogy classes, and knowledgeable staff to help with your genealogical research.
+If you’re just getting started, sign up for one of our virtual classes or review the class handouts listed below.
+Our Genealogy Basics handout is a great place to begin!
+PPLD Special Collections also offers free access to several genealogical databases and, if you’re looking for even more resources, take a look at our staff-selected website list.
 We encourage you to visit our physical location in the historic 1905 Carnegie library, located at Penrose Library, to view our genealogy reference collection.
 Our knowledgeable staff looks forward to assisting you!

 - Military Records: A Beginner’s Guide

 - PPLD Genealogy Resources

 - Researching El Paso County, CO

 - Researching Female Ancestors

 - Sharing Your Family History

 - Vital Records

 American Ancestors – Accessible at the 1905 Carnegie Library.
 Focuses on family history in the New England area with hundreds of databases of the New England Historic Genealogical Society.